Amazon HQ2 search process enters next stage

 Related: The genius strategy behind Amazon's HQ2 search

-Amazon has also visited the DC metropolitan area.
+Amazon has also visited the Washington DC metropolitan area.

 Washington Mayor Muriel Bowser recently had dinner with Amazon representatives to discuss why the city is an attractive place for the facility, according to her spokesperson.